linusjf/RIAY/HOWTO.md

 addvideo "abc123456" "Sample video" # add sample video genmonth 01 2025 # generate markdown for month January, 2025
-genvidmd "abc123456" "Sample video" "February/jpgs/samplevideo.jpg" # generate markdown for video including jpeg image lintall # lint all the marldown files
+genvidmd "abc123456" "Sample video" "February/jpgs/samplevideo.jpg" # generate markdown for video including jpeg image lintall # lint all the markdown files
 ```

 Everything after the `#` symbol is considered a comment and is ignored by the program.